RPknjd/Applied-DL/README.md

 6. Report:                  planned: 5h     Actual:

 ## Findings
 1. A model with filter pruning and group lasso regularization is faster during training and testing.
 This is a positive outcome, as reduced computation time can be a significant advantage.
-The training time decreased from 21.443 seconds to 13.935 seconds, and the testing time decreased from 16.215 seconds to 0.041 seconds.
+The training and testing time also decreased
 2.